raiskumar/udacity-capstone-project-advanced-ml/capstone_report.md

 - dropout_rate: started with .8 and then increased it to .9 .
 - num_units: num_units, the number of units in the cell, called lstm_size in this code.
 Usually larger is better performance wise.
 Started with value of 128 and then finally trained model with value of 512.
 - num_hidden_layer: I tested model in my local laptop so kept it at 1.
 But it can be increased further in a more powerful CPU/GPU machine.
+- dropout_rate: used 0.9
+- learning_rate: started with 0.001 and then finally used 0.01

 ## IV.
 Results